 The Rooster will definitely not become a diplomat!
 He/she says what he thinks bordering on rudeness with no care for the recipient.
 If those on the receiving end can pass this off as eccentricity or frankness then the Roster will be forgiven.
 While the Rooster likes to be noticed and may dress with flair for this reason, he/she is a heart deeply conservative.

 Apparently bold and adventurous, this is an illusion and the Rooster does like to build castles in the air and be an armchair adventurer.
 However his/she is most generous with his/her often unasked for advice!

 The Rooster does have great courage and is at his/her best in a crowd.
 In employment the Rooster flourishes working with many people, is a very hard worker and capable of making money.

-Restaurant owner, waiter, cook/chef, public relations, beautician, hairdresser, dentist, surgeon, soldier, fireman, night-watchman, policeman.
+Restaurant owner, waiter, cook/chef, public relations, beautifier, hairdresser, dentist, surgeon, soldier, fireman, night-watchman, police officer.